-Everyone is required to have health insurance under the new healthcare law, the Affordable Care Act.
+Everyone is required to have health insurance under the Affordable Care Act.
 However, you can’t just go out and buy it any time you want.
 There’s a limited open enrollment period during which you can sign up for a new plan or change your current plan.

 The only exception to that is if you experience certain life-changing events, such as divorce, pregnancy, the loss of employer-provided coverage, or a qualified hardship.

-If you choose to go without coverage, you may be subject to a fine, which will be higher in 2016 than it is in 2015: 2.5 percent of your income or $695 per adult, whichever is more.
+If you choose to go without coverage, you may be subject to a fine, which will be 2.5 percent of your income or $695 per adult, whichever is more.
 The penalty for children can be up to $347.50 each.

 For information on enrollment, go to www.healthcare.gov.

 You will want to comparison shop for your health insurance coverage, which is divided into four tiers: platinum, gold, silver and bronze.
 The lower-level tiers, including silver and bronze coverage, have lower premiums, but they also have higher out-of-pocket costs for consumers.
 To put these options in perspective, employer-provided insurance plans often have cost-sharing and out-of-pocket costs similar to gold and platinum marketplace plans.

 Patients should be sure and look at all the out-of-pocket costs associated with the plans at the lower metal tiers.
 They will likely include high deductibles, sometimes as much as $5,000 or $6,000 at the bronze level.
 Carriers differ regarding whether or not medications are subject to the deductible, which is another key feature to ask about.